Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

     show ip interface brief
 ~~~~~~~~~~~~~~~~~~~~~~~

-In case when you need to process data displayed in columns,, TextFSM template is the most convenient.
+In case when you need to process data displayed in columns, TextFSM template is the most convenient.

 Template for *show ip interface brief* output (templates/sh_ip_int_br.template file):